-I’ve had heaps of questions recently about my iPad lettering setup, so thought it made sense to compile all the info into one handy blog post.
+I’ve regularly get questions about my iPad lettering setup, so thought it made sense to compile all the info into one handy blog post.
 So here it is!
+This post was last updated January 2019.

 So in October 2017 I purchased a 12.9″ iPad Pro.
-I still have both, but really only use the larger one.
-It can be a little awkward to take out with me, but the extra screen real estate is totally worth it.
+I found it to be a little awkward at times to carry around with me, but the extra screen real estate is totally worth it.

 So, onto the apps and accessories I recommend investing in to get yourself setup for iPad lettering like a pro.